Sass: Basic Understanding

 }

-// Mixin that will include the fall back px declaration as well as the calculated rem value.
+// Mixin that includes the fallback px declaration as well as the calculated rem value.

 @mixin fontSize($size) {